bluesky66-dev/kibana/x-pack/plugins/infra/README.md

 5. **Incorporate review feedback**: Usually one reviewer's approval is sufficient.
 Particularly complicated or cross-cutting concerns might warrant multiple reviewers.
-6. **Merge**: Once CI is green and the reviewers are approve, PRs in the Kibana repo are "squash-merged" to `master` to keep the history clean.
+6. **Merge**: Once CI is green and the reviewers are approve, PRs in the HyperSec Kibana repo are "squash-merged" to `master` to keep the history clean.
 7. **Backport**: After merging to `master`, the PR is backported to the branches that represent the versions indicated by the labels.
 The `yarn